EC seeks Centre's response to Opposition parties' demand to present Budget after state elections

 On Friday, leaders of the Congress party, the Trinamool Congress, Samajwadi Party, Bahujan Samaj Party, Janata Dal (United), Rashtriya Janata Dal and the Dravida Munnetra Kazhagam met Chief Election Commissioner Nasim Zaidi to put forward their concerns.
 However, Union Minister M Venkaiah Naidu said the demand to postpone the Budget session was “anti-people”.
 He said the Union Budget was not about any particular state, but the whole country.
 The ruling party had said the dates cannot be postponed as “every year, some election or the other takes place”.

-The Union Budget is usually presented in the third week of February, however, this year it will be presented on February 1.
+The Union Budget is usually presented in the third week of February.
 On December 27, Prime Minister Narendra Modi said that the Budget Session was being advanced so that the “expenditure to various sectors is authorised by the time the new financial year begins”.

 Five states – Uttar Pradesh, Manipur, Goa, Punjab and Uttarakhand are going for Assembly polls starting February 4.
 The elections will go on till March 8, and the counting of votes will take place on March 11.